fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 The F# Core Engineering group also publish [notes and guidance on FSharp.Core.dll](http://fsharp.github.io/2015/04/18/fsharp-core-notes.html).

-Equally, the FSharp.Core nuget pacakge has problems, see below.
+Equally, the FSharp.Core NuGet pacakge has problems, see below.

 ### Today

-As of 2017, ``FSharp.Core.dll`` is very stable in design and the ``FSharp.Core`` nuget package is in good shape for the main scenarios envisaged by the F# Core Engineering Group.
+As of 2017, ``FSharp.Core.dll`` is very stable in design and the ``FSharp.Core`` NuGet package is in good shape for the main scenarios envisaged by the F# Core Engineering Group.
 It has prevented
 F# users posting new, random packagings of FSharp.Core, and become a trusted part of the F# library ecosystem.
-Frequently, the package reference is managed by [Paket](https://fsprojects.github.io/Paket/), though the package also works well with nuget tooling in IDE environments.
+Frequently, the package reference is managed by [Paket](https://fsprojects.github.io/Paket/), though the package also works well with NuGet tooling in IDE environments.

 As of 2017, Microsoft have a set of [time-critical objectives](https://github.com/Microsoft/visualfsharp/issues/3069) to deliver quality core tooling for F# as a default part of the dotnet SDK, see [this RFC](https://github.com/fsharp/fslang-design/blob/master/RFCs/FS-1032-fsharp-in-dotnet-sdk.md)